jolicode/JoliTypo/README.md

 **This Fixer require a Locale to be set on the Fixer with `$fixer->setLocale('fr_FR');`.
 Default to `en_GB`.**

-**Hyphenation is mandatory in justified text** and you should avoid word breaking in titles with this line of CSS: `hyphens:none;`.
+**Proper hyphenation is mandatory in justified text** and you should avoid word breaking in titles with this line of CSS: `hyphens:none;`.

 CurlyQuote (Smart Quote)
 -----------------------